-- Business Asset Disposal Relief (BADR) which was formerly known as Entrepreneurs’ Relief.
-This is targeted at working directors and employees of companies who own at least 5% of the ordinary share capital in the company and the owners of unincorporated businesses.
-BADR has a lifetime limit of £1 million for each individual.
+Entrepreneurs’ Relief (ER).
+This is targeted at directors and employees of companies who own at least 5% of the ordinary share capital in the company, provided other minimum criteria are also met, and the owners of unincorporated businesses.

-- Investors’ Relief.
+Investors’ Relief.
 The main beneficiaries of this relief are external investors in unquoted trading companies who have newly-subscribed shares.
-This has a lifetime limit of £10 million for each individual.

 CGT annual exemption

 The CGT annual exemption is £12,000 for 2019/20 and £12,300 for 2020/21.